LackOfMorals/lackofmorals.github.io/_posts/2023-10-20-Introduction-to-Aura-API.md

 At the time of writing ( Friday 20th October ) the API is for Aura Enterprise customers and I'm reliably informed that the audience will be expanded in the next couple of months.

-To show how the Aura API can be used, we'll create a Python application that creates a new Aura instance.
+To show how the Aura API can be used, we'll create a basic Python application that creates a new Aura instance.

+We'll walk through the various bits of Python code before putting it together.
+If you just want the code, jump to the bottom of this post where you can download it.

-This is not a short read so go get a hot beverage and strap in for some rough and ready Python coding.
+This is not a short read and you would be advised to have a bio break, get a hot beverage and settle in for some rough and ready coding.

 ## To the Aura Console
-To get started with the API you'll need to obtain a client id and client secret.
-I'm assuming that you already have an Aura Enterprise account.
+To get started with the Aura API you'll need to obtain a client id and client secret.
+BTW - I'm assuming that you already have an Aura Enterprise account.

 After you have logged in , drive the mouse pointer to the top right of the Aura of the console and click on your account name

 ![Aura Account](/img/aura/auraConsoleAcccount.png)

-Then choose 'Account Details' and then 'Create'.
+Then choose _Account Details_ and then _Create_.
 This will bring up the dialog for a new client id and client secret.
 Make sure you copy these down and store them securely.

 Armed with these two pieces of information we can now move onto the Aura API.

-And now for some Python

 ## Let me see some ID
-Aura API is protected against people with flexbile morals by an OAuth token which is obtained by using the client id and client secret.
+Aura API is protected against people with flexbile morals by a time limited OAuth token which is obtained by using the client id and client secret.
 OAuth is a well documented mechanism to use for this and covering that is beyond the confines of this blog post.
 Go Google it if you're interested.

-Once we have an OAuth token, and it's only valid for a limited time, we can go ahead and do provisioning.
-Important to note that you must send the OAuth token with _every_ request that you make.
+Once we have an OAuth token, and it's only valid for a limited time, we can go ahead and use the Aura API.

-We need get our magic ticket before anything can be done.

-Hold off for now to run this - we'll put everything together at the end
+**Important** You must send the OAuth token with _every_ request that you make.

 ```
 def get_oauth_token(aura_client_id,aura_client_secret):